Darth-Apple/simple-php-templates/readme.txt

 - To install, simply include the "template_engine.php" file in your application.
 - Documentation on how to set your engine up is provided below.
-- Note that specific paths are present for language variables, template folders, and cache directories.
-Edit these as needed in the configuration settings within the template.php file.
+- Edit configuration paths in template_engine.php as needed.
+(See below)

   - Default Template Directory: templates/[templatename].html
   - Default Language Directory: languages/[locale]/lang_file.lang.php
   - Default Cache directory: templates/cache/template.php (this is handled internally, simply create the directory and you're done!)

    * For languages, see the $templates->lang_load() documentation.
 A sample language file is provided.
    - you will need to explicitely call $templates->lang_load("filename") in order to load a new language file for use.
    - This was done so that larger applications don't require every language variable to be loaded for every page.
 This can result in lower memory usage and faster load times.